othmanalbahri1/prioritymatrix/README.md

 # PriorityMatrix
-Rainmeter skin to organize your to-do list according to a 2x2 priority matrix (windows only).
+A Rainmeter skin to organize your to-do list according to a 2x2 priority matrix (windows only).

 # Setup:
 1. Download and install Rainmeter: https://www.rainmeter.net/